Quitch/GW-AI-Overhaul/README.md

 Not at this time.
 Queller won't break this mod, it simply won't be used.

-**Q. How can I provide feedback?**

-Please use the mod's [forum thread](https://forums.planetaryannihilation.com/threads/client-galactic-war-ai-overhaul.72360/).
-I am especially interested in hearing feedback on the difficulty levels.

 **Q. Where did the system descriptions go?**

 They were removed to make space for planetary intelligence.